-There are three steps to creating a user-defined function:
+In both cases, there are the same three steps to creating a user-defined function:

-- 1. Write the code to perform the function as a Java method. - 2.
-Load the Java class that includes the user-defined function into the database. - Declare the function using the CREATE FUNCTION statement, associating it to the Java class and method.
+- 1. Write the code to perform the function as a Java method (for scalar functions) or a Java class (for aggregate functions). - 2.
+Load the Java class that includes the user-defined function into the database. - 3.
+Declare the function using the CREATE FUNCTION or CREATE AGGREGATE FUNCTION statement, associating it to the Java class and/or method.